top of page

 Derek Wang

-Derek is a work-study undergraduate research assistant who joined the lab in 2024.
+Derek is an undergraduate research assistant who joined the lab in 2024.

 Former members